Writer • Photographer

 Alberto Yáñez is a writer of fantasies, poetry, and essays on justice, agency and art, pop culture, and the absurdity of life.
-With the eye of a natural editor, he’s also a photographer with a documentarian’s approach to taking pictures.
+With the instincts of a natural editor, he’s also a photographer with a storyteller’s approach to taking pictures.

 It took four of them to drive the rig, plus Bobo to steer.